-White flourishes on film and in life by learning and applying martial arts, and believes tying on a white belt compared to a black belt is a method of “looking forward to learning something new.”
+White flourishes on film and in life by learning and applying martial arts and believes tying on a white belt compared to a black belt is a method of “looking forward to learning something new.”

 White's Spiritual Journey

 White looks good in the reruns of For Better or For Worse.
-It will be interesting to see what his next move is in the industry.
+It will be interesting to see his next move in the industry.
 According to his IMDb profile, he stars in several movies.
 They are either in pre-production or post-production.

 On his Facebook page, he posted, “I have some cool things planned... and an announcement of the first Jaigantic feature.”
 Jaigantic looks like his own production company that will make action movies.
-All in all, he still has a lot of kick and jabs left in him.
+All in all, he still has a lot of kicks and jabs left in him.

 © 2018 Kenna McHugh